Santi Aldama: Memphis Grizzlies (2021–present)

 Aldama was drafted with the 30th overall pick of the 2021 NBA draft by the Utah Jazz.
 His rights were later traded to the Memphis Grizzlies.
 On 8 August 2021, the Grizzlies announced that they had signed Aldama.
-On 2 December 2021, Aldama scored a season-high 18 points with ten rebounds, three assists, a steal and a block in a 152–79 blowout win over the Oklahoma City Thunder.
+On 2 December, Aldama scored a season-high 18 points with ten rebounds, three assists, a steal and a block in a 152–79 blowout win over the Oklahoma City Thunder.

 Aldama joined the Grizzlies' 2022 NBA Summer League roster.
 On 18 July 2022, he was named to the All-NBA Summer League Second Team.
 With Jaren Jackson Jr. sidelined, Aldama was named the Grizzlies' starting power forward to open the 2022–23 season.
 He made his first career start in the team's season opener on 19 October, recording a double-double of 18 points and eleven rebounds in a 115–112 overtime win over the New York Knicks.
 On 2 February 2023, Aldama scored a career-high 21 points, alongside ten rebounds, in a 128–113 loss to the Cleveland Cavaliers.

+Aldama made 65 appearances (16 starts) for Memphis during the 2024–25 NBA season, averaging 12.5 points, 6.4 rebounds, and 2.9 assists.
+On 26 April 2025, during the first round of the playoffs, Aldama recorded 23 points, nine rebounds and three assists in a 117–115 Game 4 loss to the Oklahoma City Thunder, eliminating the Grizzlies from the playoffs.

+On 30 June 2025, Aldama re-signed with the Grizzlies on a three-year, $52.5 million contract.